Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Filing and Remittance: Quarterly, Consolidated, Online

 Filing will be quarterly, consistent with the international standard.
 Foreign entities will submit a single consolidated return covering all Texas taxable sales for the period, report total tax collected by local rate jurisdiction, and make a single payment covering all obligations.
 The portal will accept: ACH electronic funds transfer (for entities with U.S. bank accounts), international wire transfer, and major international electronic payment platforms designated by the Comptroller.
 No paper filing will be accepted.
-Entities falling below $500,000 in Texas revenue for 12 consecutive months may apply to deregister.
+The completed Act also directs the Comptroller to establish a currency-conversion methodology for payments denominated in foreign currency, using a designated published exchange rate source, with a safe harbor for entities that remit at the Comptroller-designated rate.

 Marketplace Facilitator Rules Extended to Services